Social and Residential Resources and Support

 The Division of Student Affairs (DoSA) supports the holistic development of students through providing experiences and services that contribute to their overall learning in and out of the classroom, enhances the student experience at the College, and prepares students for life after graduation.

 Student identification cards (OneCard) are issued by the OneCard Office.
 In addition to the traditional plastic OneCard, students can now add the Digital OneCard to their device mobile wallet.
+If a Digital OneCard is provisioned, the plastic OneCard will be deactivated and will not have a functional use other than as an identification card.
 Lost plastic OneCards can be replaced for a $15 fee at the OneCard Office.
 After-hours assistance related to a defective, lost, or stolen OneCard (plastic or digital) can be obtained at the Public Safety Office (Benjamin West House).

 Admission to the dining hall, large-scale campus events, registered parties, and other student social events may require a valid College OneCard for admittance.
-OneCards may be checked at the door of these and other events/locations by Party Associates, event hosts or College staff.
-At events where guests are allowed, Swarthmore students may be permitted one (1) guest, who must be signed-in with the name of both the host and guest recorded at the door of the event.
-Guests are required to present a valid state issued driver’s license or ID.
+OneCards may be checked at the door of these and other events/locations by event hosts, or College staff.
+At events where guests are allowed, Swarthmore students may be permitted one (1) guest, who must be signed in with the name of both the host and guest recorded at the door of the event.
+Guests are required to present a valid state-issued driver’s license or ID.
 Guests under the age of 18 are generally not permitted at all-campus events or events registered with alcohol.

 Swarthmore OneCards are not transferable.
-Loaning your OneCard to another individual for use at the Dining Center or any College function is prohibited and individuals may be fined $35 and/or face violations of the student code of conduct.
+Loaning your OneCard to another individual for use at Sharples Dining Hall or any College function is prohibited and individuals may be fined $35 and/or face violations of the student code of conduct.
 Misused OneCards will be confiscated and returned only on application to the Student Life division.

-In addition, forgery, alteration, or unauthorized possession or use of College documents, records, or instruments of identification, or forged or fraudulent communications (paper or electronic mail) are prohibited and subject to disciplinary action.
+In addition, forgery, alteration, or unauthorized possession or use of College documents, records, or instruments of identification, or forged or fraudulent communications (paper or electronic mail) are prohibited and subject to referral to the student conduct process.

 Parking on Campus

-All members of the campus community (faculty, staff, students, and visitors) are expected to follow the College's parking and transportation polices.
+All members of the campus community (faculty, staff, students, and visitors) are expected to follow the College's parking and transportation policies.
 These policies are enacted in order to increase campus safety and to preserve parking for Swarthmore College employees and students who are issued permits.
-The Department of Public Safety oversees all aspects of parking on campus including permit applications/ distributions, fines, and revocations.
+The Department of Public Safety oversees all aspects of parking on campus including permit applications/distributions, fines, and revocations.

 Students should not plan on bringing a car to campus unless they receive explicit permission to do so.
 Parking regulations are enforced at all times during the Fall, Spring, and Summer semesters.
 Students found in violation of campus transportation policies may be referred to the Office of Student Conduct and will be subject to citations/fines as outlined below.